-9 Evidently they did not cut/break the bread up into little pieces before hand-there was a whole loaf on the table.
+5 Evidently they did not cut/break the bread up into little pieces beforehand-there was a whole loaf on the table.

-10 Obviously demons exist.
+6 Obviously demons exist.
 The visible idols represent invisible demons.
 When you worship an idol you subordinate yourself to its demon.
+There are 'idols' that are not physical images.